BrightspaceUI/offscreen/README.md

 ## Usage

-Off-screen elements are valuable from an accessibility perspective when you wish to use elements which are only visible to screen readers.
+Off-screen elements are valuable from an accessibility perspective when you wish to have elements which are only visible to screen readers.
 For more information, read [WebAIM's article on Invisible Content](http://webaim.org/techniques/css/invisiblecontent/).

 ### Polymer Web component